ericgio/react-bootstrap-typeahead/docs/Rendering.md

 ### `renderMenu(results: Array<Object|String>, menuProps: Object, state: Object)`
 Provides flexibility for rendering the typeahead's menu. `results` are the subset of options after they have been filtered and paginated. `menuProps` are any menu-relevant props passed down from the `Typeahead` component.
 You can also just set props directly on your `Menu`.

 Along with stylistic customization, the `renderMenu` hook allows you to do things like re-sort or group your data.
-Note that if you manipulate data in this way, you *must* use either the provided `MenuItem` component or wrap your own menu item components with [`menuItemContainer`](API.md#menuitemcontainer) to ensure proper behavior.
+Note that if you manipulate data in this way, you *must* use either the provided `MenuItem` component or the [appropriate hook or HOC](API.md#useitem--withitem) to ensure proper behavior.

 ```jsx
 <Typeahead